 "Culture is what is left when everybody has gone home", says the narrator while on screen are shown "abandoned" buildings in the forrest - this summarises the film and the gap sometimes between the chirpy narration, unexpected animation or colourful music and images that run on screen.
 The traditional way of life captured on film looks even more remote than the frozen mammoths referenced.
 Interesting, though quirky.

 3.75 - Marker's willingness to problematize his pursuit (“objectivity isn’t the answer either.
-It may not distort Siberian realities, but it does isolate them long enough to be appraised and, consequently, distorts them all the same.”) keeps this film relevant, even if its conclusions are sometimes pat (“our irony may be more naive than their enthusiasm”), & its whimsy sometimes lumbering.
-Some real moments of grace.
+It may not distort Siberian realities, but it does isolate them long enough to be appraised and, consequently, distorts them all the same.”) keeps this film relevant, even if its conclusions can be pat (“our irony may be more naive than their enthusiasm”), and its whimsy sometimes lumbering.
+Still, some moments of grace...

 A symphony of the great north, Marker's documentary is a Techni-colorful travelogue into a remote land, a window to distant cultures.
 Under Marker's lens this wasteland, the mighty Russian "mishka", reveals its people, the people of the Arctic, bi-racial, multicultural but with one shared dream; to bring the mammoth into the sunlight, alive.
 "Her name is Siberia.
 After that it's straight ahead".

 For 1957, this is a quixotic and quietly extraordinary personal recasting of the idea of documentary.
 2 years before Marker's cinematographer here, Sacha Vierny shot Hiroshima Mon Amour for Alain Resnais, his landscapes and social observational footage is frequently made humorously ludicrous by Marker's editing and voiceover script.
 For Music?
 Prokofiev, Delerue, Shostakovich, Alfred E Neuman ..
 Ha!